Non-Degree & Visiting Students

 As a Non-Degree student, you must still meet course prerequisites and admission will be based on your entire post-secondary academic record and your most recent annual grade point average (GPA).
 The courses in which you enrol are degree-level credits but will not count towards a degree.

 For more information, including application procedures, please visit the Future Students Application Page.

 If you are 65 or older, you may qualify as a Non-Degree Senior Citizen Student and be exempted from traditional admission requirements.
 Please visit our Senior Citizen Student page for details.

-A Visiting Student is someone who is currently working towards an undergraduate degree at an accredited North American university, wishing to take courses at UTM, and has permission (often referred to a Letter of Permission) from their home institution to transfer their credit(s) back to their their home institution.
+A Visiting Student is someone who is currently working towards an undergraduate degree at an accredited North American university, wishing to take courses at UTM, and has permission (often referred to as a Letter of Permission) from their home institution to transfer their credit(s) back to their home institution.